List of works based on dreams: Neurotransmission

 Before Otto Loewi's work, there was debate on whether neurotransmission was primarily chemical or electrical.
-On a night before Easter Sunday, Loewi had dreamed of the perfect experimental setup: two chambers with beating hearts - one with its nerves intact and the other without.
+The night before Easter Sunday, Loewi dreamed a perfect experimental setup.
+His dream involved two chambers with beating hearts, one with its nerves intact and the other without.
 These chambers would be filled with solution and connected with a tube.
 The experimenter would electrically stimulate the first heart, causing it to beat slower.
 If neurotransmission was primarily electrical, there would be no reason for the second heart to slow down.
 However, if neurotransmission was chemical, then the chemicals could theoretically float down the tube and slow down the second heart in the other chamber as well.

 Loewi wrote this idea down but could not decipher his own writing when he awoke in the morning.
 The next night, the dream came to him again.
 Working with Henry Dale, Loewi would go on to use this experimental setup to demonstrate chemical neurotransmission and win the Nobel Prize for it in 1936.